 Central Idea: Loving persons over things.
-Doctrine: Three forms of justice.
+Doctrine: Four forms of justice.
 Practical Application: Becoming more just.

 For Lectionary 135, click here.